openhab/openhab-addons/addons/binding/org.openhab.binding.lgwebos/README.md

 TVs are auto discovered through SSDP in the local network.
 The binding broadcasts a search message via UDP on the network in order to discover and monitor availability of the TV.

-Please note, that if you are runnin openHAB in a docker container you need to use macvlan or host networking for this binding to work.
+Please note, that if you are running openHAB in a docker container you need to use macvlan or host networking for this binding to work.

 ## Thing Configuration